 Note that reports are not scheduled automatically until you press “Save Settings” and any Recipient must be a user of your site.

-This section allows you to setup how your title and meta will appear in Google Search.
+This section allows you to setup how your homepage title and meta will appear in Google Search.

 Search engines read the title and description for each element of your site.
 So it’s important to take the time to configure these settings.